kineticstoolkit/kineticstoolkit_doc/html/_sources/python_conditions.md

 ```

-It is also possible to evaluate different conditions in a same `if` series, such as if a condition is false, we can evaluate another condition.
-This is done using `elif`, which stands for "else if":
+It is also possible to evaluate different conditions in a same `if` series, using `elif`, which stands for "else if":

 ```{code-cell}
 WORLD_RECORD = 240